learn-co-students/riyadh-blog-v-000/README.md

 3. In the index.html file use the comments in the code to place the content from SOURCE.md to the proper locations.
 The image file MOCKUP.jpg can be used as a reference to build the index.html page as it appears.

 ## Bonus
-Use CSS in the `style.css` file in the `css` folder to change different aspects about your page such as:
+Use CSS in the `style.css` file in the `css` folder to change the different aspects about your page such as:
 * font color
 * font size
 * font family